m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 Custom extensions
 =================

-The environment extension is our functionality that allows an agent to infer latent observations that are not originally supported by the environment.
+The extensions is a unique functionality that allows a library to infer missing observations that are not originally supported by the environment.
 You can either choose one of our built-in extensions or implement your own with the help of this short guide.